-IP or URL Address Enter the address of the computer, device, or website whose connection you wish to test.
+IP or URL Address Enter the address of the PC whose connection you wish to test.

-Start to Traceroute To run the test, click this option.
+Start Test Click to run the test.
 The Traceroute screen shows if the test is successful.
 Click Close to return to the Diagnostics screen.
 Click Stop to stop the test.

-Diagnostics > Traceroute
+Traceroute